tus/tus-js-client/docs/api.md

 *Default value:* `false`

 A boolean indicating whether a random request ID should be added to every HTTP request that is sent.
 The request ID will be sent using the `X-Request-ID` header, so your CORS setup must allow that header.
-The request ID can be used to correlate client errors with server logs if the tus server also adds the ID to its logs.
+The request ID is added to error messages and can be used to correlate client errors with server logs if the tus server also adds the ID to its logs.
 The IDs follow the UUID v4 format, for example:

 ```
 X-Request-ID: fe51f777-f23e-4ed9-97d7-2785cc69f961